 Race Day Checklist

 - Stay hydrated!
 Drink water and sports drinks

-- Arrive on time to start line
+- Arrive early to start line

 - Warm up properly

 - Use the aid stations on the course